orientez/book-notes/books/designing-data-intensive-applications.md

 With stream processing waiting until a tasks if finished before making its ouput visible is not an option, stream is infinite.

-One solution is to break the stream into small blocks, and treat each block like a minuature batch process (_micro-batching_).
-This technique is used in Spark Streaming, and the batch size is typically around one second.
+🟨🟨🟨One solution is to break the stream into small blocks, and treat each block like a minuature batch process (_micro-batching_).
+This technique is used in Spark Streaming, and the batch size is typically around one second.🟨🟨🟨

 An alternative approach, used in Apache Flint, is to periodically generate rolling checkpoints of state and write them to durable storage.
 If a stream operator crashes, it can restart from its most recent checkpoint.

-Microbatching and chekpointing approaches provide the same exactly-once semantics as batch processing.
+`Microbatching` and `chekpointing` approaches provide the same exactly-once semantics as batch processing.
 However, as soon as output leaves the stream processor, the framework is no longer able to discard the output of a failed batch.

 In order to give appearance of exactly-once processing, things either need to happen atomically or none of must happen.
 Things should not go out of sync of each other.
 Distributed transactions and two-phase commit can be used.